Documentation Home

 mysql> SET SQL_LOG_BIN=ON;

-Then, configure the Group Replication user credentials on the member:
+Then, configure the Group Replication user credentials on the member using the SQL statements shown here:

 6. Restart Group Replication.
-Issue the following command to the restored server with your mysql client:
+Issue the following statement to the restored server with your mysql client:

 Before the restored instance can become an online member of the group, it needs to apply any transactions that have happened to the group after the backup was taken; this is achieved using Group Replication's distributed recovery mechanism, and the process starts after the START GROUP_REPLICATION statement has been issued.
 To check the member status of the restored instance, issue: